schmidtniko/visual_marker_mapping/README.md

 # Overview
 This software allows the 3D reconstruction of configurations of markers from camera images.
 It uses AprilTags by Olson, that can simply be printed out and attached to walls or objects.
 To perform the reconstruction, you need a calibrated camera with a fixed focal length (no auto focus).
 The camera needs to be calibrated using the typical OpenCV camera calibration model.

+Our software consists of two tools:
+* visual_marker_detection: Performs marker detection on a selected folder and writes all detections to a JSON file
+* visual_marker_mapping: Reads the marker detection file and performs the 3D reconstruction.
+The results of the reconstruction are again written to a JSON file that contains the poses of the reconstructed cameras and markers.

 ![Overview of the Software](https://github.com/cfneuhaus/visual_marker_mapping/blob/master/doc/images/vmm1.png)

 # Installation